-The AREA CLOSED (EM-2) sign (see Figure 2I-1) shall be used to close a roadway in order to prohibit traffic from entering the area.
+The AREA CLOSED (EM-2) sign shall be used to close a roadway in order to prohibit traffic from entering the area.
 It shall be installed on the shoulder as near as practical to the right edge of the roadway, or preferably, on a portable mounting or barricade partly or entirely in the roadway.